Alp-0zturk/final/Readme.md

 ## Python documentation guide
-1.
+1. Open the project you want to create a documentation Use cd /path/to/project to be in the project directory.

-The folder structure should look like this:
+The folder structure should look like this in order to create python documentation:

  - Tutorial <br />
 | --->	 - Resources <br />